The Name of the King

 The pharaonic component name "mose" brings to mind the name of the great law giver.
 "Mosheh" has both Egyptian and Hebrew meanings.
 (Exodus 2:10) Could the Hebrew word "mashah" (משה) that Mosheh relates to, have drawn upon an Egyptian word meaning to "birth"; so that the translation, "drew him out of the water" may have originally had a connotation suggesting "birthed him out of the water"?
 (Exodus 2:10, 2 Samuel 22:17, Psalm 18:16)

 Ah-meh-strah-ans might interpret "Thut-mose" or "Thuth-mosis" to mean "Thoth is Moses".
 (John 6:32-33) You may recall that Moses (Mosheh) was made as "a god to Pharaoh" (Exodus 7:1), and was placed by God as "ruler" over a great house.
 (Exodus 22:28) The title Paroh appearing in Hebrew scripture, means "great house" in Egyptian.
+Following the logic of the Apostle Paul, it may be argued that Moses in Abram sat upon the throne of Pharaoh.
+"For he [Moses the Levite] was yet in the loins of his father [Abram]".
+(Hebrews 7:9-10) It is appropriate then to see in the Hebrew string pharaonic names with the component "mose".

 Though reinterpreted in the Book of Abraham as ostensibly depicting a scene in mortality, Facsimile No. 3 was originally the final vignette of the Hor Book of Breathings.
 As such, it depicts a scene in the afterlife.
 Should we combine a post mortal setting with Ed Goble's discovery of the Thoth-Moses name, we may be justified in seeing in Facsimile No. 3, meek Mosheh in the afterlife, as ruler of his own great house, letting his exalted father Avraham rule, and reason in his throne.